hinduja64/hinduja64/README.md

 ## Hi there 👋
+Research Engineer-in-Training
+Current Mission: Mastering the foundations of AI/ML through rigorous mathematics and backend engineering.

+🏗️ Building: Backend systems in Go and Python.

+🧠 Studying: Linear Algebra & Calculus for ML (MathAcademy).

+🏃‍♂️ Goal: 10km Non-stop (Current Baseline: 4km).

+"Consistency is the only metric that matters."

 <!--
 **hinduja64/hinduja64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.